 The situation with the COVID-19 outbreak can change quickly.
 On this page, we have key information and links for where to go for COVID-19 advice.

-All of Aotearoa New Zealand is now at Alert Level 1.
+Auckland is at Alert Level 2.
+The rest of Aotearoa New Zealand is at Alert Level 1.

 The Government is encouraging everyone to use the COVID Tracer app to help you keep track of where you've been.
 You can download it here.
 If you don't have a smartphone, you can use this booklet to keep track of your movements.

 Controls at the borders remain for those entering New Zealand, including health screening and testing for all arrivals, and 14-day managed isolation or quarantine.

 These requirements are all to help stop the spread of COVID-19 in our communities.

 See more COVID-19 outbreak topics or learn more about COVID-19 including symptoms, how it is spread and what you can do to help prevent it.